Child-led / play based - Outdoor Learning & Adventure

 Luke Kirner: 022 027 1605

-As we limit the number of paying participants to 16 per day, full payment needs to be made in order to confirm your child’s place on the programme.
+As we limit the number of paying participants to 14 per day, full payment needs to be made in order to confirm your child’s place on the programme.
+We do however assume that by completing the booking form, your child will be attending so please email me if you do not intend on coming.
 Reservation requests can be made by emailing email@example.com with details of when payment will be made.
-If a reservation is approved, it will be held open for approx 24 hours unless alternative arrangements have been made.

 In the unlikely event that your payment is received after the requested day is full, then this payment can either by refunded, or allocated to an alternative day (providing there is space).

 ANZ account: You will find the Safe Outdoors NZ Ltd account number at the bottom of the sign up form.
-Please include the code: "LR" followed by your last name.
+Please include the code: "NC" followed by your last name.

 We can offer a full refund of payment within One Week of the booked programme.
-Sorry but after this time there will be no refund available.
-This is to give us enough time to fill the position and book instructors etc. In special circumstances (e.g: last minute sickness) we may be able to transfer your booking to another day as long as there is space.
+Sorry but after this time there will be no refund available unless I have participants on the waiting list who can fill the space.
+In special circumstances (e.g: last minute sickness) we may be able to transfer your booking to another day as long as there is space.

 That's it, thanks for reading!
 Now sign up below!